landonviator/Viator-Juce-CMake/README.md

 sudo apt-get install -y build-essential cmake libgtk-3-dev libwebkit2gtk-4.0-dev sudo apt-get install -y libasound2-dev
 ```

+### Install Notes

+If any of these methods don't work for you to install CMake, just go to [this](https://cmake.org/download/) link to install it from an executable.

+## Building the Project

 Initialize the CMake project and create a build folder with the following command: